 It is evident that new approaches to preparing youth worldwide for the future of work are required—doubling down on both the skills and training needed will be critical to success.
 Against this backdrop, business as a whole must consider the challenges associated with addressing this complex issue in order to inform innovative, sustainable solutions.

 According to the report, there are a number of key challenges facing the business community.
 First, 4IR is often framed as a problem that needs to be tackled as opposed to a unique opportunity for business to make an impact.
-While businesses are focused on addressing the issue at hand, financial investment alone will not employ 1.8 billion youth; therefore, new systemwide approaches are needed.
+While businesses are focussed on addressing the issue at hand, financial investment alone will not employ 1.8 billion youth; therefore, new systemwide approaches are needed.
 Additionally, businesses currently make trade-offs between scale and impact, but this research suggest ways to achieve both.
-Overcoming the challenges of reaching the most marginalized youth, including women and girls, is also critical.
+Overcoming the challenges of reaching the most marginalised youth, including women and girls, is also critical.

 Within this landscape, it is essential for business to accelerate their role to enact meaningful solutions to the youth skill gap.
 The four key recommendations to drive change:

 The Global Business Coalition for Education now plans to take the recommendations forward through its Youth Skills and Innovation Initiative by establishing an “action hub,” and bringing together diverse partners to take action to drive forward and scale new models for youth skills.
-Deloitte is commited to working with leaders from across the business to apply the recommendations to it’s own programs, and support youth around the world join the workforce of the future.
+Deloitte is commited to working with leaders from across the business to apply the recommendations to it’s own programmes, and support youth around the world join the workforce of the future.

 Learn more about the new report by Deloitte Global and GBC-Education, “Preparing tomorrow’s workforce for the Fourth Industrial Revolution, For business: A framework for action”.